 Step into the Gap

-Step into the Gap is a life changing opportunity to volunteer in the UK, gain work experience, develop leadership skills and visit CAFOD partners overseas.
+Step into the Gap is a unique opportunity to volunteer in the UK, gain experience, develop leadership skills and visit CAFOD partners overseas.

-You will live and work in one of our UK placements for a year, learning more about yourself, your faith and the world we live in and you’ll inspire others to make a difference in the world.
+As a Step into the Gap participant you will live and work in one of our UK placements for a year, learning more about yourself, your faith and the world we live in and you’ll inspire others to make a difference.

-Eleanor made a video about her gap year in the South Wales office and trip to Sierra Leone.
+Watch Eleanor’s video about her year in the South Wales office and trip to Sierra Leone

 How are volunteers selected?